0ptera/Loader-Redux/README.md

 ```

 # API Control Stage
-register loader for snapping and train interaction in on_init and on_configuration_changed.
+register loader for snapping and train interaction in on_init and on_configuration_changed.<br>
 Do not call from on_load.
 ```lua
 remote.call("loader-redux", "add_loader", name)
 -- @tparam String name
 ```

-unregister loader for snapping and train interaction in on_init and on_configuration_changed.
+unregister loader for snapping and train interaction in on_init and on_configuration_changed.<br>
 Do not call from on_load.
 ```lua
 remote.call("loader-redux", "remove_loader", name)